 Just north of ‘The Lake,’ they discovered a natural cavern situated below the Ramble’s main walking trails.
 It didn’t quite fit in with their artistic vision, but they figured out a way to make it work.
 They added some additional large rocks around it to help it better blend in with the surroundings.
 And they also added a staircase that visitors could use to access the cave from the main trails.

 Authorities eventually had enough, and the cave was sealed off for good in the 1930’s.
-They also disguised the staircase but didn’t destroy it.
-And it still maintains its function well today – that is, if you know where to look.
+They also disguised the staircase, though they didn’t destroy it.
+In fact, it can still be easily climbed down today, as long as you know where to look.

 Of all the locations mentioned in this list, the Ramble Cave is the only one that’s truly hidden.
 It’s located west of the Ramble Arch and north of a small bridge over the water.
 On the west side of a small bay, you’ll need to step through the metal railing (pictured above).
 And only then will you detect the descending staircase.

 Arriving at the lower level, you’ll see where the cavern was sealed off by officials in the 1930’s.
 The cave entrance provides a great view of the water and it remains one of Central Park’s most quiet and secluded areas.
-But as more and more visitors find out about the secret cave, don’t be shocked if you’re not completely alone.
+But as more and more visitors learn the secret, don’t be shocked if you’re not completely alone.

 Following a visit to the cave, a walk through the scenic Ramble area itself is well worth it for anyone visiting Central Park.